VeinSyct/PlaySpinIt/README.md

 MIT License

-Free to use, modify, and integrate into casino and banking systems.
+Free to use, modify, and integrate into gaming systems or digital cash environments.